-FairVote’s 12-member Board of Directors represents a mix of national leaders and local reformers who reflect a broad range of experiences and accomplishments.
+FairVote’s Board of Directors represents a mix of national leaders and local reformers who reflect a broad range of experiences and accomplishments.
 Please see their biographical sketches below.

 Please Note: FairVote is a nonprofit, nonpartisan, tax-exempt, publicly supported organization under Section 501(c)(3) of the IRS Code.
 Board members act in an individual capacity and not as a representation of any political affiliation.
 Members’ political affiliations do not constitute an endorsement by FairVote.
 FairVote does not support, endorse, or oppose any political party or candidate.
 Any comments made by a board member acting in his/her individual capacity are personal and do not reflect FairVote’s views.

 Alice Underwood is a recognized leader in the actuarial profession and a sought-after speaker for insurance industry events.
 She has published dozens of articles on actuarial and insurance-industry topics and has held board and officer positions within a number of insurance industry associations.
 Her actuarial career has included roles in both the U.S. and Europe; currently she heads the global insurance consulting and technology practice for a leading financial services company.

 She holds a B.S. with Highest Honors in mathematics from The University of Texas and a Ph.D. in mathematics from Princeton University.
 She is a Fellow of the Casualty Actuarial Society, a Chartered Enterprise Risk Analyst, and a Member of the American Academy of Actuaries.